slackapi/bolt-js/docs/_tutorials/getting_started.md

 To use features like buttons, select menus, datepickers, dialogs, and shortcuts, you’ll need to enable interactivity.
 Similar to events, you'll need to specify a URL for Slack to send the action (such as *user clicked a button*).

-Back on your app configuration page, click on **Interactive Components** on the left side.
+Back on your app configuration page, click on **Interactivity & Shortcuts** on the left side.
 You'll see that there's another **Request URL** box.

 By default, Bolt is configured to use the same endpoint for interactive components that it uses for events, so use the same request URL as above (in the example, it was `https://8e8ec2d7.ngrok.io/slack/events`).
 Press the **Save Changes** button in the lower right hand corner, and that's it.
 Your app is set up for interactivity!